Josep Maria Mauri

-Josep Maria Mauri i Prior (born 21 October 1941) is a Spanish Catholic priest from Catalonia and the current personal representative of the episcopal co-prince of Andorra, Archbishop Joan Enric Vives Sicília.
+Josep Maria Mauri i Prior (born 21 October 1941) is a Spanish Catholic priest from Catalonia and former personal representative of the episcopal co-prince of Andorra, Archbishop Joan Enric Vives i Sicília.

 He was born in 1941 in Alzina de Moror, Pallars Jussà, Spain and was ordained a priest in 1965.
 In 2010, he was appointed Vicar General of the Diocese of Urgell and Deputy of the then personal representative of the episcopal co-prince of Andorra, Nemesi Marqués Oste.
 On 20 July 2012 he was sworn into office as personal representative.
+After Josep-Lluís Serrano Pentinat was named as the future replacement for Archbishop Vives, Eduard Ibáñez Pulido was named as Mauri's successor as representative of the co-prince, and Ibáñez was sworn in on 27 November 2023.
+Mauri continued his service as vicar general, as well as several other posts in the diocese.